Grace, control, power, and compassion.

 Dress comfortably so to sit quietly for the class.
 Seating is available on your choice of floor cushions, chairs, or benches.

 Aikido Ai seeks to benefit our students' lives physically, mentally, and emotionally.
 These unique classes serve the needs and interests of many of our students.
-We host expert instructors in classic Yoga and stretching, and in exciting Taiko drumming.
+We host expert instructors in classic Yoga and stretching, and also in exciting Taiko drumming.

 These classes are not included in our membership plans.